ellucian-developer/experience-extension-hooks/README.md

 ### Use babel.config.js

-Rename .babelrc to bable.config.js and covert to JS syntax so that is looks like:
+Rename .babelrc to babel.config.js and convert to JS syntax so that is looks like:

 ```
 module.exports = {